ietf-wg-cellar/matroska-specification/diagram.md

 ```
 Figure: Representation of a `Attachments Element`.

 The `Tags Element` contains metadata that describes the `Segment` and potentially its `Tracks`, `Chapters`, and `Attachments`.
-Each Track or Chapter that those tags applies to has its UID listed in the tags.
-The Tags contain all extra information about the file, script writer, singer, actors, directors, titles, edition, price, dates, genre, comments, etc. And it allows you to enter many of these (title, edition, comments, etc.) in different languages.
+Each `Track` or `Chapter` that those tags applies to has its UID listed in the `Tags`.
+The `Tags` contain all extra information about the file: scriptwriter, singer, actors, directors, titles, edition, price, dates, genre, comments, etc. Tags can contain their values in multiple languages.
+For example, a movie's "title" `Tag` might contain both the original English title as well as the title it was released as in Germany.

 ```
 +-------------------------------------------+